fubar2/toolfactory-galaxy-server/README.md

 The generated tool has not been run to generate test outputs, so the archive is not complete although the installed tool may work fine.

 To generate a real, tested toolshed archive, use the companion `planemo_test` tool.
 Planemo will be run in a separate container.
-The generated test outputs and the newly updated tested toolshed archive will appear in the history when ready.
+The generated test outputs and the newly updated tested toolshed archive will appear when the job is done.
 The very first test in a fresh Appliance takes a few minutes as Conda installs some dependencies - only needed once.
-Subsequently more like a minute or two, depending on conda and the complexity of dependencies needed for the tool to run.
+Subsequently more like a minute or two, depending on Conda time to install all new dependencies needed for the tool to run.